Petrofac’s new refinancing plan requires $275M capital raise

 René Médori, Petrofac Chairman, commented: “Support from all our shareholders and debt providers in the refinancing plan will provide the company with a stable platform from which to grow and look to the future with confidence.
 I welcome the continuing support of our largest shareholder and fellow Board member Ayman Asfari, as Petrofac moves on to the next chapter of its history.”

-The firm reported that Ayman Asfari irrevocably committed to investing at least $38 million in the capital raise and to vote in favour of the corresponding resolutions at the general meeting.
+The firm says that Ayman Asfari irrevocably committed to investing at least $38 million in the capital raise and to vote in favour of the corresponding resolutions at the general meeting.
+Goldman Sachs International and J.P.
+Morgan Securities are acting as joint bookrunners to Petrofac in connection with this capital raise, while J.P.
+Morgan is acting as the sole sponsor.

 Ayman Asfari stated: “I am pleased to support today’s fund raise which, after more than four difficult years, puts the company squarely back on the path to recovery.
 I look forward to Sami and his leadership team restoring Petrofac to its greatest potential.”